vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 months from Śr.; worship of four jars filled with water as symbols of the four oceans, that are Hari with his four forms (God Vāsudeva, Saṅkarṣaṇa &c.); bath in a river on all days in those months; homa every day; on last day of K. honour brāhmanas and donate sesame oil; reaches

 heaven; HV II.
 829 ( from Vi.
 Dh.
 III.
 145. 1-6).
-Sadhanadaśamivrata--performed on the 10th tithi in su. as well
+Sadhanadaśamīvrata--performed on the 10th tithi in su. as well

 as in kr.; it is an anga (subsidiary observance ) of Ekadasi;